-It is strongly recommended that the purchase and use of a separate surge protection unit from a third party is considered to ensure that the hardware is protected from damage by electrical power surges.
-Surge protection is particularly important in geographic locations where lightning strikes are more likely.
+It is strongly recommended that the purchase and use of a separate surge protection unit from a third party is considered.
+This is to ensure that computer hardware is protected from damage by electrical power surges.

+Surge protection is particularly important in locations where there is a heightened risk of lightning strikes or where power grid spikes are more common.

-A surge protection unit should be installed exactly according to the manufacturer's instructions since correct installation of such units is vital for them to be effective.
+Any surge protection unit should be installed exactly according to the manufacturer's instructions since correct installation of such units is vital for them to be effective.

-Chapter 3.
-CorePlus Configuration
+Chapter 3: CorePlus Configuration

-- Management Workstation Connection, page 20
+- Management Workstation Connection, page 19

 - Web Interface and Wizard Setup, page 24

 - Manual Web Interface Setup, page 31

 - CLI Setup, page 46

 - Troubleshooting Setup, page 54

 - Going Further with CorePlus, page 56